SUJITH0007A/HackForge/README.md

 # HackForge

 HackForge is a production-style, event operating system for hackathons, datathons, coding contests, and college technical events.
+And analyze them

 ## Structure